Any bat that is found on the ground, or in an exposed area, especially during the day, is likely to need help.

 You should avoid handling the bat, but if it is necessary WEAR GLOVES due to the small risk of a rabies type virus.

 You should call the Bat Helpline 0345 1300 228 for further advice.
-We have details for over 250 volunteer Bat Carers operating throughout the UK and may be able to refer you to someone local to you for further advice.
+They have details for over 250 volunteer Bat Carers operating throughout the UK and may be able to refer you to someone local to you for further advice.

 Thanks to our hard working Out of Hours Helpline volunteers, the Helpline is open evenings, weekends and bank holidays between May and September when bats are most active.